 Carpal Tunnel Syndrome and Open or Endoscopic Release

 Your wrist is made up of a series of bones called carpals.
-On the palm side of your hand, there is a band that runs across your wrist, creating a tunnel between the carpal bones.
+On the palm side of your hand, a band runs across your wrist, creating a tunnel between the carpal bones.
 A group of tendons and the median nerve travel through this tunnel.
-Sometimes you can get inflammation or swelling in this tunnel, causing the nerve to become trapped or pinched, resulting in carpal tunnel syndrome.
-This causes numbness or tingling in the palm of your hand.
-Other times, it can cause weakness in your hand, making it difficult to grip or pick things up.
-Repetitive movements like typing on a computer can cause this condition, however, other times it is simply genetics and based on your anatomy.
+Sometimes inflammation or swelling in this tunnel causes the nerve to become trapped or pinched, resulting in numbness or tingling in the palm of your hand – carpal tunnel syndrome.
+Other times, it can cause weakness in your hand, making it difficult to grip or pick up things.
+Repetitive movements like typing on a computer can cause this condition; however, sometimes it’s simply based on genetics and your anatomy.

 Cubital Tunnel Syndrome and Ulnar Nerve Release and Transposition